LiatCo23/azure-docs/articles/defender-for-cloud/defender-for-cloud-planning-and-operations-guide.md

 ---
-title: Defender for Cloud Planning and Operations Guide
+Title: Defender for Cloud Planning and Operations Guide
-description: This document helps you to plan before adopting Defender for Cloud and considerations regarding daily operations. ms.topic: conceptual ms.custom: ignite-2022 ms.date: 02/06/2023
+Description: This document helps you to plan before adopting Defender for Cloud and considerations regarding daily operations. ms.topic: conceptual ms.custom: ignite-2022 ms.date: 02/06/2023